lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session10_see.md

    - If you logged into your *individual world*, review your saved runs in the Experiment Maintenance section.
 Rename your saved runs if you feel you need to.

-   - If you logged into your *individual world*, review the data files you have uploaded in the Team Data Menu Maintenance section and make sure you have the data file you want.
+   - If you logged into your *individual world*, review the data files you have uploaded in the Team Data Dropdown Maintenance section and make sure you have the data file you want.

 2. From the experiment tile, pull up the prior experiment and click the red "Go" button.